cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 ## 8. User Email Uploads

-This section enables users to import their email and contacts from non-Google webmail accounts such as Yahoo!, Hotmail, or AOL.
+This section deals with the feature that allows users to upload emails.

 ### Policies